 We have incurred significant losses since our inception in 2010, including net losses of \$20.6 million and \$47.4 million for the years ended December 31, 2019 and 2020, respectively.
-For the nine months ended September 30, 2021, we had a net income of \$52.2 million.
-As of September 30, 2021, we had an accumulated deficit of \$58.2 million.
-While we were profitable for the first time in the first half of 2021, we cannot assure you that we will be able to continue to be profitable on an ongoing basis, either in the near term or longer term.
-In connection with our IPO we incurred incremental non-cash charge of \$38.0 million as a result of the automatic conversion of our Convertible Notes issued in May 2021.
-Approximately \$62.3 million of discount on these notes that were partially offset by the \$59.6 million of noncash expense relating to the change in the fair value of the Convertible Notes that was recognized in our statements of operations for the nine months ended September 30, 2021.
-We recognized approximately \$12.9 million of non-cash stock-based compensation expense related to the forgiveness of certain promissory notes from our executives.
-We recognized this noncash stock-based compensation expense in the period in which our IPO was completed.
-Of the non-cash items described above, charges related to Convertible Notes were not tax deductible.
-As a result of these noncash charges, we had a net income of \$19.3 for the quarter in which our IPO was completed.
+For the year ended December 31, 2021, we had a net income of \$86.4 million.
+As of December 31, 2021, we had an accumulated deficit of \$24.0 million.
+While we were profitable for the first time in 2021, we cannot assure you that we will be able to continue to be profitable on an ongoing basis, either in the near term or longer term.
 We may continue to incur losses both in the near term and longer term as we continue to invest significant additional funds to scale up our business, including continuing to build out our commercial organization and corporate infrastructure, continuing to build out our manufacturing capabilities and engaging in continued research and development as we work to expand our menu of available tests and also as we incur additional costs associated with operating as a public company.
 Prior to August 2020, we had never generated any revenue from the commercial sale of products, and we had devoted substantially all of our resources to the research and development of our Cue Health Monitoring System.
 We only first started realizing revenue from commercial product sales in August 2020 following receipt of our first Emergency Use Authorization, or EUA, from the U.S. Food and Drug Administration, or FDA, in June 2020 for our COVID-19 test.
-Our COVID-19 test includes a Cue Reader and a COVID-19 Test Kit comprised of a Cue COVID-19 Cartridge and a Cue Wand.
+Our COVID-19 test includes a Cue Reader and a Cue COVID-19 Test Kit comprised of a Cue COVID-19 Cartridge and a Cue Wand.
 Since receiving our first FDA EUA, we have incurred significant additional expenses in connection with the commercial scale up of our business, including costs associated with scaling up our manufacturing operations, costs associated with the production of our COVID-19 test, sales and marketing expenses, and costs associated with the hiring of new employees, the growth of our business and building out our corporate infrastructure.
 In addition, we will incur significant additional expenses as a public company, further grow our business and continue to roll out our COVID-19 tests to the marketplace, pursue new customers and look to develop and commercialize new tests and other products for use with our Cue Integrated Care Platform.
 Therefore, our losses may continue to increase for at least the near term, if not longer.
 We are unable to predict whether or when we will become profitable on a sustained basis.
-Our ability to sustain profitability is based on numerous factors, many of which are beyond our control, including, among other factors, market acceptance of our products, the length of the COVID-19 pandemic, future product development, our market penetration and margins and our ability to expand our menu of tests.
+Our ability to sustain profitability is based on numerous factors, many of which are beyond our control, including, among other factors, market acceptance of our products, the length of the COVID-19 pandemic, future product development, our market penetration and margins, our ability to expand our customer relationships and our ability to expand our menu of tests.
 We may not be able to sustain or increase profitability in the future.
 Our inability to achieve and maintain profitability, whether in the near term or longer term, may make it difficult to continue to grow our business and accomplish our strategic objectives, and could materially adversely affect our business, financial condition, results of operations and future prospects.

-If the FDA or other regulatory bodies revoke or terminate our EUAs or other regulatory authorizations for our COVID-19 test, we will be required to stop commercialization of our Cue Readers and COVID-19 Test Kits unless we can obtain 510(k) or other clearance or approval for our COVID-19 test and its currently authorized uses.
+If the FDA or other regulatory bodies revoke or terminate our EUAs or other regulatory authorizations for our COVID-19 test, we will be required to stop commercialization of our Cue Readers and Cue COVID-19 Test Kits unless we can obtain 510(k) or other clearance or approval for our COVID-19 test and its currently authorized uses.